sencorp/machine-learning-coursera/README.md

 # machine-learning-coursera
-machine learning course on coursera weeks 10 and 11 quizzes
+machine learning course for the final 11th week